eosnetworkfoundation/docs/native/60_advanced-topics/21_managing-finalizer-keys.md

 ## Recommended Setup
 The recommendation is to generate, and register several finalizer keys.
 It is recommended to have one finalizer key for each instance of a producer node.
 A producer may have only one active finalizer key.
 When the keys are generated ahead of time, and included in the configuration, only an on-chain action is needed to use a new finalizer key.

+### Takeaways
+- It is always safe to activate a new BLS finalizer key.
+- Do not reuse BLS finalizer keys between hosts.
+- Generate unique BLS finalizer keys for each nodeos instance.
+- Keys are activated with an on-chain action, *keys must be pre-generated and registered*.
+- `safety.dat` must contain the full voting history for the BLS finalizer key in use.

 ### Multiple Instances of Nodeos
 Consider the scenario where there are two hosts running nodeos.
 One host contains the primary block producer, the other host has the backup block producer.
 The recommendation is each instance of nodeos (primary producer and backup-producer) have distinct BLS finalizer keys.
 This requires creating and registering two BLS finalizer key pairs.
 The signature provider for each nodeos will reference one and only one BLS key.
 It is recommended that the signature provider in the primary producer node reference a different BLS finalizer key from the signature provider on the backup producer node.